oVirt/ovirt-site/source/release/4.1.2/index.html.md

 #### oVirt Engine

  - [BZ 1367107](https://bugzilla.redhat.com/1367107) <b>[RFE] Override firewall rules by default when installing a new host or reinstalling existing host</b><br>Prior to 4.1.2 both API and webadmin behaved differently on firewall configuration for installing new host or reinstalling existing one:<br><br>1) webadmin - by default firewall configuration during host installation or reinstallation was enabled<br><br>2) API - by default firewall configuration during host installation or reinstallation was disabled and users had to specify override_iptables=true parameter in request for host to be successfully installed (or they had to perform manual firewall configuration on host prior adding it to engine)<br><br>This was very inconvenient for users as most of them didn't perform manual firewall configuration, so we have decided to change the default behaviour: from 4.1.2 both webadmin and API by default enable firewall configuration during host installation and reinstallation.<br><br>If users upgrading from previous have some scripts using API for adding hosts and their scripts depends on pre-4.1.2 behaviour to not configure firewall, they will have to update their scripts and add override_iptables=false option into their scripts.
- - [BZ 1433961](https://bugzilla.redhat.com/1433961) <b>Disable overcommit by default when creating new cluster</b><br>New clusters now have ballooning and KSM disabled by default and overcommit set to 100% (no overcommit) by default.<br><br>Reason:<br><br>Configuring overcommit without ballooning or KSM does not make any sense.
-It would affect scheduling (the engine would think it has more memory), but nothing would actually free the memory.
+ - [BZ 1433961](https://bugzilla.redhat.com/1433961) <b>Disable overcommit by default when creating new cluster</b><br>Previously, it was possible to configure memory overcommit without setting memory ballooning or KSM control.
+This configuration affected the scheduling, but the memory was not freed.
+This has now been fixed by disabling ballooning and KSM by default, and setting memory optimization to “None” (100%).
  - [BZ 1436161](https://bugzilla.redhat.com/1436161) <b>[RFE][scale]Increase LVs per VG alert limit</b><br>The recommendation on number of logical volumes per storage domain was increased from 300 to 1000, given that the alert issued when exceeding this number was changed to reflect that, the limit will only change if it was the original default which is 300, in case the user manually configured it the limit will not be overriden

 ### Unclassified